0

 Cannonball

 Cannonball We were given some seeds by a friend, Dr. Lee from NDSU of this old variety they had developed.
 And boy did we LOVE it!
-Cannonball is a large, smooth, round red tomato that just shines in every way; taste, productivity, appearance and earliness.
+Cannonball is a large, smooth, round red tomato that just shines in every way, taste, productivity, appearance and earliness.
 Many reached a pound in size and the vines were just covered in red until frost.
 65 days Indeterminate

 Cherokee Purple

 Cherokee Purple A reliable, real big, tasty tomato that deserves to be in everyone’s garden.
 Its old Native American heritage brings history to your homestead in a big way.
 You’ll love its hardiness and ability to handle nasty weather.
 We can up lots of these great tomatoes and enjoy them on our lunch sandwiches too.
-They are a darkish purple-brown, fading to red below.
+They are a darkish purple brown, fading to red below.
 Real pretty!
 80 days Indeterminate

 Creole